joshuaeckroth/cinf201-website/notes/syllabus.md

 - 80% of group project grade: how successfully your group met its goals
 - 20% of group project grade: average of your group member's individual private ratings of your performance

+**Group projects are due at the time of the final exam (there is no final exam): Thur Dec 15, 9-11am.** Your attendance on that day is required so we can all view each other's group projects.

 ## Calendar

 - Week 1: SQL queries for creating, reading, updating, deleting data